Historical Glossary

 Vovk, Fedir (1847-1918) – a prominent Ukrainian ethnographer, anthropologist and archaeologist. more

-Western Ukraine [Zakhidna Ukraina] – a term used to denote the western part of Ukraine as defined at various times: before the First World War – the Ukrainian lands which were part of the Austro-Hungarian Empire (as distinct from most of Ukraine which was within the Russian Empire); in 1918-1919 – the territory of the Western Ukrainian People’s Republic; in 1919-1939 – the Ukrainian lands under Polish, Romanian and Czechoslovak rule; during and after the Second World War – the territory annexed to Soviet Ukraine in 1939-1940.
+Western Ukraine – a term used to denote the western part of Ukraine as defined at various times: before the First World War – the Ukrainian lands which were part of the Austro-Hungarian Empire (as distinct from Dnipro Ukraine which was within the Russian Empire); in 1918-1919 – the territory of the Western Ukrainian People’s Republic; in 1919-1939 – the Ukrainian lands under Polish, Romanian and Czechoslovak rule; during and after the Second World War – the territory annexed to Soviet Ukraine in 1939-1940.
 Today the term is most frequently used to refer either to the Lviv, Ivano-Frankivsk and Ternopil oblasts of Ukraine, or to these plus the Volyn, Rivne, Chernivtsi and Zakarpattia oblasts. more

-Western Ukrainian People’s Republic [Zakhidno-Ukrainska Narodna Respublika; also translated as Western Ukrainian National Republic] – a Ukrainian state proclaimed in October 1918 on the ethnically Ukrainian lands of the Austro-Hungarian Empire.
+Western Ukrainian People’s Republic [Zakhidno-Ukrainska Narodna Respublika; also translated as Western Ukrainian National Republic] – a Ukrainian state proclaimed in November 1918 on the ethnically Ukrainian lands of the Austro-Hungarian Empire.
 In January 1919 it united with the Ukrainian People’s Republic (UNR) and became the Western Province of the UNR.
 In November 1919 its government was forced into exile in Vienna, Austria. more

 Yalta Conference – a conference held on 4-11 February 1945 in Yalta in the Crimea, at which the leaders of the USA, the UK and the USSR agreed plans for the reorganisation of Europe after the end of the Second World War. more